 To fully decarbonise the transport sector, a shift to alternative fuels and energy carriers is essential.
 However, the energy and resource intensity depends on the choices made regarding the size, weight and power of the vehicles.
 Designing vehicles that are fit for purpose and aim for maximum utilisation while minimising energy and resource consumption is a vital objective of the Wuppertal Institute’s work.
 This includes decarbonisation scenarios for the light-duty vehicle fleet, concepts for shared fleets, public transport, and urban logistics.

-There are many great examples for sustainable mobility solutions around the world from which others can learn from, such as the concept of car-free superblocks from Barcelona, the Bus Rapid Transit System in Curitiba that started a public transport revolution or Road User Charging, which started in Singapore.
+There are many great examples of sustainable mobility solutions around the world from which others can learn: such as the concept of car-free superblocks in Barcelona, the Bus Rapid Transit System in Curitiba, starting a public transport revolution, and Road User Charging which began in Singapore.

 You find more projects and activities of the Wuppertal Institute in the field of transport/mobility here:

 Here you find up-to-date information on research findings and activities in the field of transport systems / mobility.

 You find all scientific publications on our publication server:

 The focus of research projects on transport systems lies on alternative technologies as well as on the shift towards a low-emission and sustainable mobility.
 In the following you find selected sample projects.
 A complete list is available here.